-They also see a responsibility to remain a sustainable organisation, although Philip has not gone into a lot of detail on how, it is good to hear that this is on their radar.
+They also see a responsibility to remain a sustainable organisation.
+However, Philip has not gone into much detail on how it is good to hear this is on their radar.

 Forward Health looks like it’s on a great trajectory of growth.
 With talented people who do not just pay lip service but truly understand what makes a startup successful, I believe they have a good shot at modernising how communication & collaboration takes place in the healthcare sector.

 One great thing about Startups of London is that you get to discover new businesses and meet people.
 Consider subscribing to our social media channels linked below to stay in the loop and understand the London Tech scene better.